ddc-java/ddc-day/formatting.md

 #### Example

-A glossary of basic Git-related terms could be written as follows:
+A portion of a glossary of basic Git-related terms could be written as follows:

 ```markdown
 Branch